rishabhxchoudhary/nextjs-portfolio/blogs/cses-graph-editorals.md

 There are n cities and m flight connections between them.
 Your task is to determine the length of the shortest route from Syrjälä to every city.

 Solution:
-- This is a standered problem on dijkstra.
+- This is a standard problem on dijkstra.

 ```cpp:
 #include<bits/stdc++.h>